Sk3llington/Threat-Hunting/Firewall_Basic_Security_Configuration.md

 * 10.208.56.23
 * 135.95.103.76
 * 76.34.169.118
-...
-...

-First, let's begin by running the commands that enable and start `firewalld` upon boots and reboots.
+...First, let's begin by running the commands that enable and start `firewalld` upon boots and reboots.

 ```bash
 $ sudo /etc/init.d/firewalld start